HPV at a Glance

 - for women over 30 when they have a Pap test

 HPV testing is not recommended for all women because HPV is very common and usually goes away without causing any health problems.
 For women age 30 or older, a test for HPV can be done at the same time as a Pap test.
 If both results are normal, a woman has a very low risk of developing cervical cancer.
-She will not need a Pap and HPV test for three years.
-Some women age 30 or older see this choice as more appealing than having a Pap test each year.
+She will not need a Pap and HPV test for five years.
+Some women age 30 or older see this choice as more appealing than having a Pap test every three years.

-the virus that causes the abnormal cell changes
+HPV Test: finds the virus that causes the abnormal cell changes.

 There is currently no HPV test for men.
 But men can be reassured by the fact that HPV almost always goes away without causing any problems.